dinastyoffreedom/Newdinastycoin/README.md

 setting the following configuration parameters and environment variables:

 * `--p2p-bind-ip 127.0.0.1` on the command line or `p2p-bind-ip=127.0.0.1` in
-  dinastycoind.conf to disable listening for connections on external interfaces.
+  dinastyd.conf to disable listening for connections on external interfaces.
-* `--no-igd` on the command line or `no-igd=1` in dinastycoind.conf to disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
+* `--no-igd` on the command line or `no-igd=1` in dinastyd.conf to disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
 * `DNS_PUBLIC=tcp` or `DNS_PUBLIC=tcp://x.x.x.x` where x.x.x.x is the IP of the
   desired DNS server, for DNS requests to go over TCP, so that they are routed